 Hi, I’m Doug Phillips.
 Welcome to Discovering Alabama, the original, Emmy awarded, documentary series about the rich natural history and heritage of Alabama.
-2012 is a special year for us.
-We’re celebrating our 27th anniversary.
-That’s right, we’ve been on the air 27 years now.
+2014 was a special year for us.
+We celebrated our 30th anniversary.
+That’s right, we’ve been on the air 33 years now.
 Thanks to all of you for your support, we couldn’t do it without you.

 An important aim of Discovering Alabama is to document this information for the citizens, communities, and schools of the state.
 But another concern of Discovering Alabama is to highlight the state’s natural history in a context useful for planning.
 In looking to the future, we can sometimes benefit from the wisdom of the past.
 Native Americans knew well the meaning of the adage, “The nature of life is nature.”
 Discovering Alabama brings to you a remarkable realm of nature in hopes that this aspect of our heritage is aptly embraced and retained for generations yet to arrive.

 You are invited to tune in to Alabama Public Television or contact us for video purchase, and join me as we Discover Alabama.

 WHAT’S HAPPENING ON OUR FACEBOOK PAGE: